 Before I left for Europe, I had come across a website called Luke's Hippy Dippy Travelogues.
-It was the first time I saw a regular traveler put his/her journals on the web.
+It was the first time I saw a regular traveler publish their journals online.

 This was before WordPress and blogs; creating custom websites required programming skills.

 I had such a fantastic time on my first backpacking trip.
-I returned to Virginia feeling inspired to learn HTML so I could transcribe my entire handwritten journal onto a website.
+I returned to Virginia feeling inspired to learn HTML to transcribe my handwritten journal onto a website.

 I started with a free Geocities website.
 Thanks to the Internet Archives, you can still see an early version of my travelogue, minus the photos.

-Once it was online, of course, I wanted people to find it.
-I submitted links to Yahoo and all the other search engines available at the time.
+Once it was online, I wanted people to find it, and I submitted links to Yahoo and all the other search engines available at the time.

 Eventually, people started to find and read about my trip.
 Interaction back then came in the form of comments on my website's guestbook and questions via email.

-That's when I had the idea to buy a domain name and create a website to encourage people to go backpacking.
+That's when I thought of buying a domain name and creating a website to encourage people to go backpacking.

-Here's a snapshot from 2003 with a nicer looking home page and my first custom logo.
+Here's a snapshot from 2003 with a better-looking home page and my first custom logo.

 Office Space – How I Spent My 20s (1998-2006)

-In the fall of '98, as I was learning HTML at home, I was spending my days temping for CareerBuilder.com in Reston, VA.
+In the fall of '98, as I was learning HTML at home, I spent my days temping for CareerBuilder.com in Reston, VA.

-In early '99, I was hired full time and became the supervisor who managed the temps doing the data entry.
+In early '99, I was hired full-time as the supervisor who managed the temps doing the data entry.

-I can still remember brainstorming names for my travel website while sitting in my cubicle one day.
+I remember brainstorming names for my travel website while sitting in my cubicle one day.

 Backpacking.com was already taken, so I went with Gobackpacking.com because it was only two more letters.
 I also liked the sense of energy and forward movement implied by the word “go.”